Catholicism's favorite muse to serve McCarthy residency

 And now, he’s returning to his roots.
 Rulli, a radio show host, author and TV producer will be in residence Feb.
 18-21 at the Eugene J. McCarthy Center for Public Policy and Civic Engagement.

 Rulli will host a combined Theology on Tap and Politics and a Pint session at 6:30 p.m.
-Wednesday, Feb.
-20, at Brother Willie’s Pub, SJU.
+Thursday, Feb.
+21, at Brother Willie’s Pub, SJU (note date change).
 He will be interviewed by Kari-Shane Davis Zimmerman, associate professor of theology and Ethics Common Seminar at the College of Saint Benedict and SJU.

 The event, which is sponsored by the McCarthy Center and SJU Campus Ministry, is free and open to the public.

 During the week, he will broadcast his weekday Sirius XM radio show “The Catholic Guy Show” from the SJU campus.
 Rulli will visit communication and theology classes, and dine with students from Johnnie-Bennie Media, campus ministries at the College of Saint Benedict and SJU and the McCarthy Center.

 A native of St. Paul, Minnesota, Rulli worked for television stations WCCO and KMSP in the Twin Cities before starting “Generation Cross.”